So, you just came back from Marseille! How was it?

 That’s my lawyer.
 He lives in a small town in Italy.
 He played with me twice.

 Christophe Clébard is born on a tape in Belgium in 2015, but the real stuff starts two years ago, when he (David) returned from Canada to Brussels in 2017.
 Recently it got pretty intense: in the last two months only, he played over 25 times.

 Christophe Clébard is a state of mind.
-The music can be described as anything close to a dark disco - punk pop violence charged with the ambiguous romantic- melancholic lyrics.
+The music can be described as anything close to dark disco - punk pop violence charged with ambiguous romantic- melancholic lyrics.
 I guess even decent French speakers would ask what the song texts are all about.
 "It doesn’t really matter, they don’t make any sense anyways…I don’t write, I just start to play and then I sing along."